Our family loves dahi bhalle - but I am sometimes a bit concerned about the fact that they are fried :(

 - Turn each one of them over and cook from the other side for about a minute more.

-- Take off from the pan and repeat the process till the paste finishes off.
+- Take off from the pan and repeat the process until the paste finishes.

 Once all the bhallas are done - use them as you will use the normal bhallas. i.e. soak them in water, squeeze the water out, add thick beaten curd, salt, chilli powder, jira powder and meethi saunth.
 You will love it!